-Interested faculty should submit electronically a letter of interest, curriculum vitae, and two course proposals for the PL taught course, including possible activities (one or two paragraphs for each will suffice).
+Interested faculty should submit electronically a brief letter of interest, curriculum vitae, and a course proposal for the PL taught course (one or two short paragraphs will suffice).
 Submit all application materials to Emma Wasserstrom (ewasserstrom@wisc.edu), IAP Resource Center Coordinator, who can also respond to any questions about the position.